Timeline - Greece's debt crisis

 June 13 - Greece gets the lowest credit rating in the world after S&P downgrades it by three notches, to CCC from B.

-June 17 - Papandreou reshuffles cabinet, appoints Evangelos Venizelos, his main party rival, as new finance minister.
+June 17 - Papandreou reshuffles cabinet, appoints Evangelos Venizelos, Papandreou's main party rival, as new finance minister.
 The new cabinet wins confidence vote on June 22.

 July 8 - IMF approves disbursement of about 3.2 billion euros to help Greece pay debts due this month.
 This tranche brings IMF disbursements to about 17.4 billion euros.